cristianoliveira/datapoa-java-client/README.md

-# datapoa-java-client
+# Datapoa Java Client Library

-Data Poa Client Library for Java
+The DataPoa Client Library for Java is a flexible, efficient, and powerful Open Source Java client library for accessing Porto Alegre's open data.